-- 9.20 Relevant Management Plans Proposals should seek to follow the regeneration principles identified within the Alton Area Masterplan or any subsequent masterplan. - 9.21 Natura 2000 Sites Impact Assessment of the impact of emissions from traffic (construction and occupation) on Richmond Park Natura 2000 site to determine appropriate mitigation.
+- 9.20 Relevant Management Plans Proposals should make reference to the regeneration principles outlined in the Alton Area Masterplan. - 9.21 Natura 2000 Sites Impact Assessment of the impact of emissions from traffic (construction and occupation) on Richmond Park Natura 2000 site to determine appropriate mitigation.
 Promote introduction or enhancement of Stag Beetle habitats in consultation with Natural England's Discretionary Advice Service (DAS).

-- 9.22 Built Form - Development of the site should seek to follow the principles identified within the Alton Area Masterplan or any subsequent masterplan.
+- 9.22 Built Form - Development of the site should conform with the regeneration principles outlined in the Alton Area Masterplan.
 Relevant to this site are the following principles: new and improved high-quality housing; improved quality of retail, service and community facilities; strengthen and repair the special qualities of the Estate; conserve and enhance existing heritage assets; retain and/or provide a new public space as a focal point for the community and improve the area's appearance and enhance community safety.
 All new development shall have built frontages to Danebury Avenue, Roehampton Lane, Laverstoke Gardens and Holybourne Avenue.
 Development fronting onto Danbury Avenue should include retail/commercial uses at ground floor with residential above. - 9.23 Movement Proposals should seek to improve connectivity throughout the site and the areas adjacent to its boundary, in particular Queen Mary's Hospital on Roehampton Lane.
-The existing bus turnaround should be relocated to a suitable location. - 9.24 Context - Development proposals should be in keeping with the scale and character of the area and integrate with existing development. - 9.25 Identity and Architectural Expression - The architectural style of new buildings should respect and complement the character of the area in terms of materiality and built form. - 9.26 Site Layout The site layout should take account of topography and existing landscape features and build on the existing street layout to create stronger building frontages.
+The existing bus turnaround should be relocated to a suitable location. - 9.24 Context Development proposals should be in keeping with the scale and character of the area and integrate with existing development. - 9.25 Identity and Architectural Expression The architectural style of new buildings should respect and complement the character of the area in terms of materiality and built form. - 9.26 Site Layout The site layout should take account of topography and existing landscape features and build on the existing street layout to create stronger building frontages.
 A key requirement will be to upgrade existing streets and create new streets, public spaces and pedestrian links to make them more high-quality, convenient and usable.